google/esh/docs/01-getting-started.md

 # ASM_FLAGS += <flags to be passed to the assembler>
 # LD_FLAGS  += <flags to be passed to the assembler>

+# Set this as 1 to use a lite version of the shell \
+This disables support for the following: \
+* printf formatting \
+* long integers in printf \
+* memory manipulation utilities \
+* commmand history in prompt \
+Skip the next 4 defines in this file if using SHELL_LITE SHELL_LITE = 0

 # Uncomment to use printf() without the formatting support
 # DEFINES += -DSHELL_PRINTF_LITE